MaheenSiraj018/myapp/README.md

 Feel free to use this project as a starting point for your own to-do list app or customize it further to suit your needs.

 # Feedback & Support
 If you encounter any issues, have suggestions for improvements, or need assistance, please don't hesitate to reach out.
-We value your feedback and are here to help make your task-noting experience with Quick Notes as smooth as possible.
+We value your feedback and are here to help make your task-noting experience with To-do-List as smooth as possible.